This question comes from the same author as the last hypothetical question that was asked.

 feeling good, feeling excited to go home,

-feeling happy bennett's jaundice is go
+feeling happy bennett's jaundice is going down

 july 18th: